suicide

 During junior high and into high school, Scott was one of those who called me on a few occasions contemplating suicide.
 My sister, Sue Ann, and I, it seems, were known as the suicide counselors for our junior high.
 How that came to be is anybody’s guess.
 All I know is that Scott and I spent time talking, listening, crying, laughing, renewing a reason to live.

 We went to different high schools.
-The night in 1972 in our junior year when Scott killed himself, he did not call me.
+The night in 1972 in our junior year when Scott took his life, he did not call me.
 It still hurts.

 Painting is 12″x12″ acrylic on stretched canvas.